JudaB/my-code-example2/README.md

 - **Initial Design**:
-  - during the initial design i was trying to place frontend in bridge network, and backend in private network so front and backend will communicate over the private network i had to switch to scenario where the two are on the bridge network.
+  - during the initial design i was trying to place frontend in bridge network, and backend to communicate with frontend over private network due to errors with react i switch to simple aproach however in real life backend will be in behind WAF and in different subnet

 - **Current Setup**:
   - Both containers are deployed on a bridged network for simplicity and accessibility from external systems.